King (Belly album): Background

 Belly released their debut studio album Star in January 1993, which peaked at number two in the United Kingdom and number 59 in the United States.
 Among its singles, "Feed the Tree" performed the best, reaching number 32 in the UK and number 95 in the US.
 Belly was nominated for a Best New Act at the Grammy Awards, and won Boston Music Awards for Best Modern Rock Act and Debut Album of the Year.
 Bassist Fred Abong departed in May 1993 and was replaced by Gail Greenwood.
 They travelled to Compass Point Studios in Nassau, Bahamas to record their next album.

 Release

 Preceded by the "Now They'll Sleep" single in January 1995, King was released in February 1995.
 "Seal My Fate" was issued as the next single in July 1995.
 Belly went on a US tour with Catherine Wheel.
 They officially broke up in early 1996.

 Reception

 In 2012, King was listed at number seven on PopMatters "15 Overlooked and Underrated Albums of the 1990s" list.
 In 2016, the album was hailed by Will Sheff of Okkervil River as "a winning, confident, masterful collection of songs – poppy and sweet and with a low-key psychedelic undercurrent.
 Everything good about Star was still there and had been expanded upon, but in many ways this felt like a new, reinvented band."
+Slant Magazine included it on their 2003 list of 50 Essential Pop Albums.